Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 The problem: find \(\Delta F_G\), the propagated error in the calculated force.

-If you try to compute \(\Delta F_G\) directly by differentiating \(F_G\) with respect to each variable and applying the quotient rule, you face a massive calculation with four variables multiplied and divided together.
+Attempting to compute \(\Delta F_G\) directly by differentiating \(F_G\) with respect to each variable and applying the quotient rule leads to a cumbersome calculation involving four variables in products and quotients.
 The algebra is tedious and error-prone.

-The trick: use logarithmic differentiation to convert to percent errors.
+The remedy: use logarithmic differentiation to convert to percent errors.

 The Logarithmic Differentiation Shortcut